-It may surprise people to learn that London is one of the greenest cities in Europe.
-Forty percent of its area is dedicated to readily accessible parks and public spaces, and while the great parks are known and loved by Londoners and visitors alike, few people know of the many small and remarkable spaces that are dotted through the city.
+London is one of the greenest cities in Europe.
+Forty per cent of its area is dedicated to readily accessible parks and public spaces, and while the great parks are known and loved by Londoners and visitors alike, few people know of the many small and remarkable spaces that are dotted through the City and adjacent districts.

-With a history spanning five centuries, this walk encompasses old and new gardens and public spaces, some by special arrangement, to see the best of this small pocket of London’s lesser-known gems.
-Several of these have been created in the bombed-out remains of Wren churches, including the award-winning St Dunstan’s in the East whose dramatic ruins have been engulfed in a wide range of wall shrubs and climbers to create a beautiful garden with a haunting atmosphere.
+This walk encompasses old and new gardens with histories spanning five centuries.
+In recent years some have benefited from new planting schemes, moving a way from traditional annual bedding arrangements to planting that is more sustainable.
+Plants have also been carefully chosen to provide seasonal interest, biodiversity benefits and to cope with the increasing footfall of visitors.
+A number have been created in the bombed-out remains of Wren churches, and these include St Dunstan’s in the East whose ruins have been engulfed in a wide range of wall shrubs and climbers to create a beautiful garden with a haunting atmosphere.

-Postman’s Park, beloved as a lunchtime venue for City workers is another small space with a story; the newly re-opened Salters’ Hall gardens and Barber Surgeon’s also lie on our path.
-Lunch is at the former Carthusian monastery, The Charterhouse with its country garden just beyond the City boundary.
+Postman’s Park, beloved as a lunchtime venue for City workers is another small space with a story; the Barber Surgeons' gardens also lie on our path.
+Charterhouse, a former Carthusian monastery now a retirement home, has a wonderful country garden just beyond the City boundary.

-In contrast, the dramatic Brutalist architecture of the Barbican housing estate has been updated with an innovative planting scheme developed by Professor Nigel Dunnett, following the success of his landscaping around the Olympic Park.
-And renowned Dutch plantsman Piet Oudolf has been responsible for a new park on the South Bank at Potter’s Field which abuts one of the finest pieces of landscape architecture undertaken in London in recent years.
+In contrast, the dramatic Brutalist architecture of the Barbican housing estate has been updated with an innovative planting scheme developed by Professor Nigel Dunnett, following his landscaping success around the Olympic Park.

-Louisa Allen is a horticulturist and garden designer who has worked across the private, public and charitable sectors in many capacities.
+Louisa Allen is a horticulturist and garden designer.
 She worked for the City of London Corporation from 2012-2017, managing 200 modern and historic green spaces in the Square Mile, where notable recent projects included commissioning Professor Nigel Dunnett’s landmark planting scheme on the Barbican Estate, re-landscaping St Dunstan in the East and renovating Postman’s Park.
 She completed a Masters in Horticulture with the Royal Horticultural Society in 2016.
 Her particular interest is urban environments and the impact these can have on well-being and engaging communities.